Demolition at Surfside condo could happen in days, ahead of Tropical Storm Elsa, officials say

 Nearly 55 of the 136 units of the Champlain Towers South, in Surfside just north of Miami Beach, pancaked to the ground in the early hours of June 24.
 The death toll is 24 so far, and 124 people were unaccounted for of Saturday, Miami-Dade County Mayor Daniella Levine Cava said.

-The demolition would aim to take the standing portions straight down with charges, Miami-Dade County Fire Chief Alan Cominsky said.
+The forecast track for Elsa is uncertain, but even if it's centered well west of Surfside as currently predicted, its windy outer bands could hit Surfside and southeastern Florida by Tuesday, forecasters say.

-The demolition timeline has not been finalized, as engineers still were at the site doing due diligence, Levine Cava said.
+The demolition timeline has not been finalized, as engineers still were at the site doing due diligence, Levine Cava said Saturday morning.

 Levine Cava on Friday signed an order allowing crews to demolish the remaining structure -- but at the time said it could be weeks before the demolition could happen.